National Register Listings in Dallas County, Arkansas

 Dallas County Timeline

-This timeline provides a concise overview of the key events in the history of Dallas County, Arkansas.
+This timeline provides a condensed summary of the historical journey of Dallas County, Arkansas.

 - 1818 - Dallas County is established as a county in the Arkansas Territory.